Integralist/Docker-Examples/README.md

 ## Example Docker Containers

 This repository has basic Dockerfiles for both NodeJS and Ruby Sinatra applications.

-- `docker build -t integralist/nodejs ./Node`
-- `docker build -t integralist/ruby ./Ruby`
+To build the containers please read the instructions for each container.